-- 1. Student Interns will not carry firearms, Capstun devices, or other self-defense devices while in the performance of their duties. - 2.
+- 1. Student Interns will not carry firearms, Capstun devices, or other self-defense devices while in the performance of their duties.
+Interns will not conduct or observe urine collection; nor will they place themselves in any hazardous situation. - 2.
 Student Interns will not carry badges or any other official law enforcement or government identification, aside from the Student Intern identification that will be provided. - 3.
-Student Interns will not sign any documentation as a representative of the probation office, unless authorized to do so and countersigned by a Probation Officer Mentor or Supervising U.S. Probation Officer. - 4.
-Student Interns will not complete or disseminate any written report of the probation office that is not approved by his/her Probation Officer Mentor or Supervising U.S. Probation Officer.

-- 5. Student Interns will not initiate or suggest that they can or will initiate any legal sanctions or violation proceedings against any offender. - 6.
-Student Interns will not be given sole responsibility for the completion of presentence reports or the sole responsibility of an offender caseload. - 7.
+Student Interns will not sign any documentation as a representative of the probation office, unless authorized to do so and countersigned by a Probation Officer or Supervising U.S. Probation Officer. - 4.
+Student Interns will not complete or disseminate any written report of the probation office that is not approved by his/her Probation Officer or Supervising U.S. Probation Officer. - 5.
+Student Interns will not initiate or suggest that they can or will initiate any legal sanctions or violation proceedings against any offender. - 6.
+Student Interns will not be given sole responsibility for the completion of presentence reports, sole responsibility of an offender caseload, or conduct one-on-one contact with an offender without the presence of an officer. - 7.
 Student Interns will not report to any assigned duty under the influence of any psychoactive substance and/or alcohol, and will not use any such substance (aside from prescribed medications) during the performance of their duties and responsibilities as an Intern.
-If taking medications, the student will so inform the Probation Officer Mentor of the type and purpose of such medication. - 8.
-Student Interns will not operate a government car, however, the Intern may be a passenger.
+If taking medications, the student will so inform the Intern Coordinator of the type and purpose of such medication. - 8.
+Student Interns will not operate a government car; however, the Intern may be a passenger.